Cyclone (1978 film): Cast

+Production

+Much of the film was shot on or near the island of Cozumel, off the eastern coast of the Yucatán Peninsula.

 Release

+The film was released in West Germany and Italy on July 21, 1978, and in Mexico on October 26.
+In the United States, the film was distributed by New Gold Entertainment.

+Home media

+The film was released on Blu-ray by Vinegar Syndrome, as a part of its "Cardona Collection: Volume 1".

+Alternate versions

-The film was released in 1978, though the German and Italian releases were severely censored, toning down the cannibalism subplot.
+On initial release, the German and Italian releases were severely censored, toning down the cannibalism subplot.
 The original cut of the film, released internationally, runs at 114 minutes, while the cut German and Italian releases ran 97 minutes.